PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 If you want to gain even more of an advantage, I would encourage you to share this stuff externally by default unless there's a good reason not to.

-There are probably some startups where this doesn't work.
-Perhaps in design led companies, where control might be a competitive advantage and is more important than autonomy, or in companies that aren't managed consistently - you can't share a non-existent pay structure, for example (and, yes, it is hard work to implement something like that from very early, but we felt that work was worth it to prevent unfairness and employee churn).
+There are probably some startups where this doesn't work – perhaps in design-led companies, where control might be a competitive advantage and is more important than autonomy, or in companies that aren't managed consistently.
+But the principles still apply, even if the execution might differ.

-## Why transparency matters
+### Why transparency matters

 This section is a bit effusive.
 Skip it if you're not in the mood for that.